varun-d/Popular-Movies-App-Varun/readme.md

 # Workbreakdown

-1. Research /videos and /reviews content
-    Done.
-Note that sometimes videos or reviews will be missing.
-Or Videos may have multiple trailers.
-In any case we keep this simple, with one video link.
-This info will be pulled in using one API call by append_to_response param.
 2. Plan out rough wireframe on what content would be shown
-3. Modify TMDBMovie Object to reflect videos and reviews and favorited.
-4. Research Retrofit Lib / REST Library to build the TMDBMovie Object efficiently
-5. Modify current JSON parsing to use retrofit
-6. Modify FetchMoviesTask to also request /video and /reviews

 7. Decouple FetchMoviesTask from the fragmet file

 # Topics covered